-Following his first legislative session, Chris was recognized for his outstanding work on issues impacting veterans and named "Legislator of the Year” by the Texas Veterans of Foreign Wars, “Legislator of the Year” by the Vietnam Veterans of America, and the Texas State Council and the bi-partisan Legislative Veterans’ Caucus’s “Freshman of the Year.”
-He was also given the “Leadership Award” by the Texas Veterans Commission.
-He was also was named “Freshman of the Year” by Texas Watch for his work on consumer protection issues and “Best of the House” by the Combined Law Enforcement Associations of Texas.
+Following his first legislative session, Chris was recognized for his outstanding work on issues impacting veterans and named "Legislator of the Year" by the Texas Veterans of Foreign Wars, "Legislator of the Year" by the Vietnam Veterans of America, and the Texas State Council, and the bi-partisan Legislative Veterans' Caucus's "Freshman of the Year."
+He was also given the "Leadership Award" by the Texas Veterans Commission.
+He was also named "Freshman of the Year" by Texas Watch for his work on consumer protection issues.